TheMarlboroMan/js-tile-mapper/README.md

 JS tile mapper.
 A very simple distraction dated from long ago.

-The code is done in an old JS style, with lots of global state scattered throughout.
-A refactor was started in late April, 2018, but I don't think it will end removing global state.
+The original code is done in an old JS style, with lots of global state scattered throughout.

+A refactor was started in late April, 2018, but removing global state was way too much of a headache, so the refactor focused on removing useless code and functionality and improving readability.

 # FAQ: